-The Head of Internal Audit is due to provide his annual report to the Audit Committee on 7th June 2016.
+The Head of Internal Audit provided his annual report to the Audit Committee on 7th June 2016.
 This report will outline the key findings of the audit work undertaken during 2015/16.

 The Internal Audit assurance scoring mechanism was reviewed and updated during 2015/16 to reflect the effectiveness of the Council's internal control environment.